prashanthrapolu-007/Self-driving-logs-analytics/README.md

   5. With respect to optimizations on memory, the spark script has a series of window functions that divide the data across partitions.
 This is helpful where large log files are split across multiple nodes through these partitions by the driver and the executor performs operations within the node for the partition and results are sent back to master node for aggregating the values.
   6. Apache Airflow is chosen given the flexibility and ease that it provides with scheduling the jobs as well as providing prebuilt operators to leverage common ETL tasks.
   7. Backfilling: DAG 2 in the architecture is scheduled to run daily.
 To backfill the logs for previous dates, one has to set the start_date in default_parameters to the data one wants to process the logs from and the dag automatically runs for all the previous days until the current day.
 If one needs to process the logs over a specified date range, set the paramters  start_date and end_date in default parameters and all the dates that fall under this range are calculated.

+  8. Amazon Redshift can be easily integrated with BI tools like Tableau, Looker etc which enables advanced analytics easily.
+  9. All the AWS Services used (S3, EMR, Redshift) are self managed and hence very low maintenance required for maintenance.
+Also, EMR is configured through Airflow so that EMR is only active during the run time and it is terminated immediately after the job is executed and hence cost effective.
+  10. Amazon Redshift contains replicas for nodes and hence data is available most of the times.

 ### Deployment